Kaikei1/NN_Project/README.md

 ### Data Preprocessing

 The data required for preprocessing should be in .conll format.
+Samples can be seen in [Example_files](https://github.com/Kaikei1/NN_Project/tree/main/example%20files)

 ## Deployment